MajidrNEO1879/machine-learning-projects/README.md

-A curated collection of data analysis and machine learning projects demonstrating practical application of statistical analysis and predictive modeling techniques.
+A curated collection of data analysis and machine learning projects demonstrating practical application of statistical analysis and predictive modeling techniques. <br>
 📁 Repository Overview

 This repository serves as a portfolio of my data science work, focusing on: